Frequently Asked Questions (FAQ's)

 Are you owned by one of the big hospital chains or an insurance company and board of directors?

 We are a self-owned healthcare LLC.
-We are not owned by a corporation, a hospital chain or an insurance company.
+We are not owned by a corporation, a hospital chain or an HMO or an insurance company.
 This means our only customer is you, our patient.

 The photos on your website, are those your patients?

 Pretty cool pix, eh?
 While they're not our patients, our patients did help pick them out from a wide selection.
-We were most interested in those images that best represented the lives of patients, many who were born in the 1920's, 1930's, 1940's.
+We were most interested in those images that best represented the lives of patients, many who were born in the 1920's, 1930's, 1940's and 1950's (1960's coming soon).

 I don't know this Andrew Schechterman.
 What's his reputation?